Sterling Pacific: History

 In 1910, the company’s founders established the Herz Gold Medal together with the University of Nevada, Reno, to award a gold medal to the graduating senior with the highest GPA each year.
 Still, in 2021, the award continues to be granted through funding by the university as well as the Thelma B. and Thomas P. Hart Foundation.
 During the Depression-era, when Nevada became one of the first states that loosened the legal requirements for no-fault divorce, R. Herz & Bro was one of the jewelers who offered wedding ring resetting services for visitors who went to Nevada to dissolve their marriages.

 In 1954, the original store burned down after the next-door building caught on fire, and the store was moved to a different location within the same year, although it is still located in Virginia Street.
 A similar fire incident also occurred in 1965, though the store remained in the same location and was instead rebuilt from the remaining structure.
 From 1947 to 1965, the store collaborated with a well-known Nevadan firearm engraver, Guy Leutzinger.

 The company’s operations have been under the direction of the Herz family since its year of establishment and remained so until 2007 when the R. Herz & Bro store was officially closed.
-Later, the company was renamed to Sterling Pacific and started offering travel cases as its main products after receiving an investment from brand developer Galton Voysey.
+Later, the company was renamed to Sterling Pacific and started offering travel cases as its main products.
 The company's headquarters are still in Reno, although the location has changed from the original R. Herz & Bro store.